-- Butter: Use always unsalted as you want to be in control of the quantity of the salt.
-I am using 82% fat content butter in all my recipes.
-In this recipe butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last minute microwaving.
-The right consistency and temp of the butter is a very important factor when it comes to cupcake texture so please make sure you leave the butter on the kitchen counter to soften for a few hours before using it
+- Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
+I am using European-style 82% fat content butter in all my cupcake recipes.
+The butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving.
+The right consistency and temperature of the butter is are very important factors when it comes to the cupcake texture, so please make sure you leave the butter out on the kitchen counter to soften for a few hours before using it

-- Granulated Sugar: Standard, all purpose granulated or white sugar is perfectly fine in this recipe, nothing fancy.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+- Granulated Sugar: Standard, all-purpose granulated or white sugar is perfectly fine for making cupcakes, nothing fancy.
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

 - Egg: Room temperature as always

-- Flour: All purpose flour or pastry flour makes the best cupcakes.
-They are so called “soft flour” which are low on protein resulting in delicate, tender texture.
+- Flour: All-purpose flour or pastry flour makes the best cupcakes.
+They are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
 It is always a good idea to sift your flour as it tends to form lumps.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Baking powder: Has two functions: increase the volume and lighten the texture

-- Coffee: Tiramisu is a coffee flavoured dessert and the ladyfingers must be lightly soaked into coffee.
-We use a similar approach in case of this tiramisu cupcake recipe so once the cupcakes are baked we drizzle them with freshly brewed coffee.
-I prefer to use an espresso type of coffee here for rich, deep coffee flavour.
+- Coffee: Tiramisu is a coffee flavored dessert and the cupcakes must be lightly drizzled with coffee.
+I prefer to use an espresso type of coffee here for rich, deep coffee flavor.
 Freshly brew, only very slightly sweet.
 If there is any concern regarding coffee, I guess it can be skipped but then it won´t really taste like tiramisu.
-Beside soaking the cupcakes with coffee we also use some coffee in the cupcake batter.
+Besides soaking the cupcakes with coffee we also use some coffee in the cupcake batter.

 - Milk: Room temperature whole milk is the best